image

 Policy for Determining Remuneration

 Our policy for director remuneration is to ensure a system that contributes to the sustainable enhancement of corporate performance and corporate value while promoting the sharing of value with our shareholders.
-Remuneration for the Company’s Directors, excluding Outside Directors and Audit & Supervisory Committee members, consists of fixed base remuneration, performance-linked bonuses based on consolidated results, and restricted stock remuneration contingent upon achieving specific stock price requirements.
+Remuneration for the Company’s Directors, including the CEO (excluding Outside Directors and Directors who are Audit & Supervisory Committee members), consists of base remuneration, performance-linked remuneration, and stock remuneration.
+Performance-linked remuneration consists of bonuses based on consolidated results for each fiscal year, and stock remuneration consists of restricted stock remuneration contingent upon achieving specific stock price requirements at certain points in time.

 To maintain independence, Outside Directors receive only base remuneration, which is not linked to business performance.